jkubin/L-system/README.md

 # L-system in M4
 L-system or Lindenmayer system is a type of formal grammar.
 This is collection of DOL-system rewriting rules implemented in M4 language.
-Let's have fun with fractals a kind of recreational math!
+Let's have fun with fractals, a kind of recreational mathematics.

 ## Install necessary packages:
 ```